Analyzing Adversarial Inputs in Deep Reinforcement Learning

 \textbf{Evaluation.} After training, we set out to identify the adversarial inputs, i.e., inputs that cause collisions in our case (as depicted in Fig.~\ref{fig:environments:gridworld}, we have a collision if the agent moves in a cell occupied by an obstacle).
 As a first step, we calculated the number of collisions identified in the long training phase, per each agent.
 We refer to this as the ``standard" \collisionrate{} because it is computed by randomly sampling from the entire state space, without any prior assumptions.
 All $n=25$ selected agents did not collide in any of the episodes, effectively bringing their \collisionrate{} to $0$.

 Next, we searched again for adversarial inputs.
 However, unlike the case for the \collisionrate, the second analysis was not conducted by the random state in which the agent is, but rather --- strategically searching the input space with formal methods.
 This was done in the following manner: (i) we executed \prove{} on the safety properties defined in Sec. \ref{sec:tools} to formally verify the presence (or lack thereof) of adversarial inputs; (ii) if \prove{} returned \unsat, we updated the \adversarialrate{} to be $0$ as we are formally guaranteed that no such adversarial input exists; otherwise (iii) \adversarialrate{} will be strictly larger than $0$, in which case we will sample points in the proximity of the counterexamples that \prove{} returns.
-This gave rise to our metric Adversarial Collision Rate (\fvcollisionrate{}): an \emph{empirical} metric defined as the collision rate observed when the agent is initialized and executed from states sampled in the proximity of violating inputs identified by the verification tool.
+This motivates the introduction of the \textbf{Adversarial Collision Rate} (\fvcollisionrate{}): an \emph{empirical} metric defined as the collision rate observed when the agent is initialized and executed from states sampled in the proximity of the adversarial inputs identified by the verification tool.
 Unlike the \adversarialrate{}, which is computed formally by \prove{} over the input domain, the \fvcollisionrate{} is obtained by running the agent in simulation and measuring how frequently it collides when starting near the formally identified violating inputs.